2010 Bohol local elections: Calape

 The total number of voters was 16,024.
 Incumbent mayor Sulpicio Yu Jr. was reelected as town mayor together with his brother Nelson Yu, who also won as vice-mayor over their rivals.

 Catigbian

 The total number of voters was 11,108.
 Both Roberto Salinas and Reynald Lacea were reelected as mayor and vice mayor of the town.

 Corella

 Total number of voters was 3,938.
 Both Epifanio Bolando and Vito Rapal were reelected as mayor and vice mayor of the town.

 Cortes

 Total number of voters was 8,437.
 Both Apolinaria Balistoy and Danilo Montero were reelected as mayor and vice mayor of the town.

 Dauis

 The total number of voters was 18,024.
 Jaime Jimenez became the newly elected mayor while Allan Coloma was reelected as vice mayor.

 Loon

 The total number of voters was 20,117.
 Lloyd Peter Lopez became the newly elected mayor while Edwin Ladeza was reelected as vice mayor.

 Maribojoc

 The total number of voters was 10,222.
-Both Leoncio Evasco and Fructuoso Redulla Jr. were reelected as mayor and vice mayor of the town.
+Both Leoncio Evasco Jr. and Fructuoso Redulla Jr. were reelected as mayor and vice mayor of the town.